What Is Miguel Tejada's Net Worth?

 Florida Mansion

-In 2006 Miguel paid $3.5 million for a 6,500 square foot, waterfront mansion in Fort Lauderdale, Florida.
+In 2006, Miguel paid $3.5 million for a 6,500-square-foot waterfront mansion in Fort Lauderdale, Florida.
 He listed this home for sale in September 2013 for $5.5 million.
-He raised the price to $6 million a year later.
+A year later, he raised the price to $6 million.
 He finally accepted $2.33 million in December 2017.
-Shortly before the home sold, burglars broke into the property, vandalized the home and stole $500,000 worth of valuables.
+Shortly before the home sold, burglars broke into the property, vandalized it, and stole $500,000 worth of valuables.